zoho/SalesIQ-Mobilisten-iOS/README.md

 Power up your mobile app with Mobilisten.

 ## Changelog
-Swift 5.1 Public Framework.
+Swift 5.0 Public Framework.
+Removed Bluetooth Permission.
+UI Refinements

 ## Installation
-The Mobilisten SalesIQ iOS SDK can be integrated with your application by adding the following to your podfile:
+The Mobilisten SalesIQ iOS SDK can be integrated with your application via cocaopods by adding the following to your podfile:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'